hpcclab/Merge-Saving-Prediction/README.md

     --table_name:        The name of the table

 *Noticed: The data format needs to be consistent with that shown in the sample.xlsx

+Example: We provide a sample file as an example,
+        python GBDT.py sample.xlsx sample